jmeegan2/MapKit-App/DevLog.md

 Necessary ToDo before launching
 * Refactoring for neatness and good practices (done)
-* Menu creation for avoid highways and tolls option (done not properly formatted though)
+* Menu creation for avoid highways and tolls option (adequately properly formatted though)
 * Have loading screen wait for the map to load before showing the screen with the values or maybe put give it its own loading screen
 * Add user current location functionality
+* add in webscraping for the gas price

 Nice to haves
 * Background for the route polyline
 * Have the UIApplication.shared.open for open AppleMaps be able to take avoid tolls and highway preferences, dont think its possible though
+* Have users be able to choose google maps and apple maps